open5e/open5e/source/monsters/tome-of-beasts/W/wormhearted-suffragan.rst

 its flesh and its empty eye-sockets.
 It moves stooped over, with a shuffling gait, belying its speed and agility.*

-Wormhearted suffragans are devoted followers of Qorgeth, demon lord of worms, who they believe is the servant and forerunner of a dark goddess of worms and decay.

-**Dark Worm Hearts.** Formerly, the suffragans were priests or holy officers of other faiths, but their hearts were corrupted by their fear and loathing.
-Once pledged to the service of the devouring worm, Qorgeth replaced their hearts with a bulbous, writhing conglomeration of worms, which permits them to carry on with an undead mockery of life.
+**Dark Worm Hearts.** Their hearts have been replaced with a bulbous, writhing conglomeration of worms, which permits them to carry on with an undead mockery of life.